Skip to navigation Skip to content

 Grocery shopping has never been more complicated.
 As food prices rise, it becomes increasingly difficult to eat nutritiously and affordably while avoiding over-processed or overly-packaged foods, which are harmful to our health and the environment.

 Cost increases are driven by numerous factors, including labor shortages, crop failures due to climate change, and supply-chain disruption.
-This situation is pushing some food companies to standardize business practices, such as skimplfation (when companies reduce costs by reducing product quality or service standards while maintaining prices) and ingredient swapping (substituting high-quality ingredients by cheaper alternatives), to maintain their profits to the detriment of the quality-value ratio of our purchases.
+This situation is pushing some food companies to standardize business practices, such as shrinkflation (when companies reduce product size without reducing costs) and skimpflation (substituting high-quality ingredients by cheaper alternatives without reducing costs), to maintain their profits to the detriment of the quality-value ratio of our purchases.

 In this context, how can we empower consumers?